 It is already known that a gravitating binary, such as a binary star or a binary asteroid, has a circumbinary chaotic zone, where all circumbinary orbits of the orbiting particles with any initial eccentricity are chaotic (Shevchenko 2015).
-However, what would be the case if one considers the motion around a rigid dumb-bell, for which the spinning frequency $\omega_0$ fixed by Kepler's third law?
-Here we give an answer to this question generalizing the Kepler map description (Petrosky 1986; Chirikov & Vecheslavov 1989) to describe the motion of a particle in the gravitational field of a spinning body modeled by a dumb-bell with masses $m_1$ , $m_2$ separated by constant distance (dumb-bell size) d.
-In such a way, we model an irregular body by two contact uniform-density spheres (equivalent to two point masses) as is shown in Figure 1 for an example of asteroid 25143 Itokawa (Gaskell et al. 2008).
-The dumb-bell is spinning around its center of mass with an angular frequency $\omega_0$ of revolution of masses $m_1$ , $m_2$ .
+But what would be the case if one considers the motion around a rigid dumb-bell, for which the spinning frequency ω can be smaller or larger than the Keplerian frequency ω_0 fixed by Kepler's third law?
+Here we give an answer to this question generalizing the Kepler map description (Chirikov & Vecheslavov 1989; Petrosky 1986) to describe the motion of a particle in the gravitational field of a spinning body modeled by a dumb-bell with masses m_1, m_2 separated by constant distance (dumb-bell size) d.
+In such a way, we model an irregular body by two contact uniform-density spheres (equivalent to two point masses) as it is shown in Fig. 1 for an example of asteroid 25143 Itokawa (Gaskell et al. 2008).
+The dumb-bell is spinning around its center of mass with an angular frequency ω , which can be different from the Keplerian frequency ω_0 of revolution of masses m_1, m_2 .
 The dynamics of particles orbiting the dumb-bell is considered in the plane orthogonal to the spin axis.